risaacson/eucalyptus-sosreport-plugins/README.md

 History:
 ========
-eucalyptus-sosreport-plugins was formally a part of (doctor-euca)[https://github.com/eucalyptus/doctor-euca "eucalyptus/doctor-euca"].
+eucalyptus-sosreport-plugins was formally a part of [doctor-euca](https://github.com/eucalyptus/doctor-euca "eucalyptus/doctor-euca").

 You will want to make sure that when you execute sosreport that you have already sourced your eucarc file to get all of the correct output.

-The original work for the project was done by Tom Ellis(https://github.com/tomellis).
-The torch was picked up by Richard Isaacsn(https://github.com/risaacson) to drive and improve the project.
+The original work for the project was done by [Tom Ellis](https://github.com/tomellis).
+The torch was picked up by [Richard Isaacson](https://github.com/risaacson) to drive and improve the project.

 Targeted Systems:
 =================